top of page

 Lab Values

 Academic and research excellence is only achievable with contributions from a diverse team that bring together a wide range of thoughts and backgrounds.
 We work to foster an environment of mutual respect in which each and every member of the lab feels comfortable making contributions.
+We place a high value on diversity and respect.

 Expectations and Responsibilities

 We want our community to be a fun, judgement-free community where we can all help each other grow to be the best scientists we can be.
-To facilitate this, I’ve laid out some expectations and responsibilities that apply to everyone, followed by more specific expectations for specific roles in the lab.
-I encourage you to familiarize yourself with the expectations of all the different lab roles to better understand how our community works.
+To facilitate this, we’ve laid out some expectations and responsibilities that apply to everyone, followed by more specific expectations for specific roles in the lab.
+We encourage you to familiarize yourself with the expectations of all the different lab roles to better understand how our community works.

 Everyone